 Open-source intelligence (OSINT) is the collection, analysis, and knowledge extraction of publicly available data.
-In fact, the CIA invented it to stay informed on foreign Points of Interest.
-Security teams working with open-source data on Points of Interest (POI) is a constant in their strategies to identify threats and manage risk to their organizations.
+In fact, the CIA invented it to stay informed on foreign Points of Interest (POI).
+Security teams working with open-source data on POIs are a constant in their strategies to identify threats and manage risks to their organizations.
 If your organization needs information about a POI, such as a person, organization, domain, or location, you will need to secure the right OSINT techniques, sources, and tools in order to make effective use of it.
 This is how security teams develop better strategies for managing risk to their assets.

 In this blog post series, we will look at a number of different types of POI, including People, Organizations, and Domains.
 You can also get access to our free report “How to Use OSINT for Security POI Investigations” where we take a deeper dive into automated threat detection and tools that will help to scale your POI investigations.

 Our focus today: People.
-The simple techniques we will cover illustrate how anyone can take advantage of open-source intelligence, including bad actors.
+The simple techniques we will cover illustrate how anyone can take advantage of OSINT, including bad actors.
 In large-scale security operations, these same OSINT techniques can be automated and streamlined to speed up the velocity of POI investigations using specialized platforms like Media Sonar.

 OSINT Techniques for People Investigations